 |aspergillum||(also aspergill, holy water sprinkler) An implement for sprinkling holy water.
 Sometimes made to resemble a fountain pen for portability when needed for rites or rituals conducted elsewhere than on church grounds.
 Where the nib and feed would be, the section is closed over and perforated with several small holes to allow droplets of water to escape when the device is shaken.
 An aspergillum bears the symbol of a cross, which can be the only external means of identification if the aspergillum is part of a set with a pen.
 See also clerical pen.|

 1 A person’s handwritten signature.
-2 When capitalized and used in reference to writing instruments, Autograph indicates a pen or pencil with special provision (such as a solid gold cap band) for the engraving of a facsimile signature as shown here on a Sheaffer’s Oversize Balance originally owned by Elton Magnuson.
+2 The Autograph Fountain Pen Company, located in New York City.
+Founded probably in 1911 by brothers Emil and Isaac Regensburg, both of whom were salesmen at that time, the company appears to have been one of the many makers of ordinary pens that flooded the market just before the Golden Age.
+Initial production consisted of well-made BCHR eyedropper fillers; when self-fillers began appearing in great numbers, Autograph probably began producing them.
+The company lasted at least into 1921; I have found no records of it after that year.
+Emil Regensburg died in 1924; his obituary noted that he had been a salesman for the Eagle Pencil Company for “many years.”
+3 When capitalized and used in reference to writing instruments, Autograph indicates a pen or pencil with special provision (such as a solid gold cap band) for the engraving of a facsimile signature as shown here on a Sheaffer’s Oversize Balance originally owned by Elton Magnuson.
 See also indicia, Sheaffer names.

 |Aztec||The common name for three rare and highly desirable overlay eyedropper pen models produced by Parker (models 58, 59, and 60); the gold-filled or sterling overlay is worked with Amerindian relief designs such as the triskelion.
 See also triskelion.|